Tools and Resources That I Use

 I use Convertkit for the Yeys newsletter and Flodesk for our other newsletters.

-I’ll be adding to this page as I come across more tools and services that I use.
-If you have any questions on any of the above or would like to ask me about another function that I may have missed out on, just leave me a comment!
+I’ll be adding to this page as I discover more tools and services that I use.
+If you have any questions about any of the above or would like to ask me about another function that I may have missed, just leave me a comment!